Marcion logo - dark

 Overview of primary gnostic sources in Coptic language delivered with Marcion: Nag Hammadi Library (all texts); Berlin Codex (all texts); Codex Tchacos (Gospel of Judas); Askew Codex (Pistis Sophia); Bruce Codex (Books of Jeu)

-latest update of the web: 12.
-May 2012
+latest update of this web: 7.
+6. 2016

-visitors: 2814
+visitors: ???

 downloads

-(all downloads are available on the project page too)
+(all downloads are available on SourceForge

 main application & source code